PaulskPt/Presto_attitude_indicator_for_X-Plane12/README.md

 This is the first try to change the current attitude indicator example for use with the X-Plane12 flightsimulator software.
 Suggestions are welcome.

+## Known problems

+The script does not start up well after a reset of the Presto device and touching the icon ```Attitude Indicator```.
+Temporary workaround:
+- Start Thonny;
+- Reset the Presto;
+- Click the STOP button in Thonny (you need to see a command prompt in the shell window);
+- Click the RUN button in Thonny.